-Growing up eating canned corned beef hash, I preferred the flavor of the canned meat.
-Then I noticed that canned corned beef contains sodium nitrate, a preservative that I've been advised to avoid for clean eating.
+I grew up eating canned corned beef hash, so I preferred the flavor of the canned meat.
+Then I noticed that canned corned beef contains sodium nitrate, a preservative I avoid for clean eating.

-Prepared corned beef from the butcher counter or meat counter in the market also includes sodium nitrate.
+Prepared corned beef from the butcher or meat counter in the grocery store also includes sodium nitrate.

 As I've changed my diet, I now prefer fresh corned beef in my hash.
 But fresh homemade corned beef is time-consuming to make.

-I plan to try this corned beef recipe from Against All Grain that looks relatively simple to make and is a cleaner version of corned beef.
+I plan to try this corned beef recipe from Against All Grain that looks simple and is a cleaner version of corned beef.

-If you're in a pinch and don't have two days to brine your own brisket for homemade corned beef, you can use canned corned beef.
+You can use canned corned beef if you're in a pinch and don't have two days to brine a brisket for homemade corned beef.

-While canned corned beef is not ideal, the best canned corned beef for hash is Hereford brand.
-I usually pick up Hereford brand corned beef at my local Stater Bros Market here in Southern California.
+While canned corned beef could be better, the best canned corned beef for the hash is the Hereford brand.
+I usually pick up Hereford corned beef at my local Stater Bros Market in Southern California.

 Guess what?
-You can order Hereford corned beef online and get it delivered to your house!
+You can order Hereford corned beef online and deliver it to your house!

 The Secret Ingredient in Keto Corned Beef Hash